alexstaravoitau/navoshta.github.io/_posts/2016-08-30-aws-tensorflow.md

 You can now work with the Jupyter Notebook just the way you do locally.
 As per training data and such, I prefer to transfer it to the AWS instance using `wget`, although in case the data is too large you will need to configure the storage capacity of your AWS machine.
 In the AWS language this would be instance's attached *Volume* — a memory which is not wiped across instance launches.

 I hope this post was helpful and, hopefully, saved you some time.
-Let me know if you face any issues, or in case you want to suggest how to make the whole process even easier.
+Let me know if you face any issues, or in case you know how to make the whole process even easier!